 Loneliness can occupy your thoughts to the point where it feels difficult to think about anything else, including the things you usually enjoy.

 Still, favorite hobbies can fill the time until you’re able to see loved ones again.
-Doing things you enjoy — from yoga to video games to baking — can create a sense of normalcy, grounding you and helping you find some inner calm in the midst of turbulent times.
+Doing things you enjoy or that are meaningful to you — from yoga to video games to baking — may also ground you and help you find inner calm.

-If loneliness leaves you feeling low and hopeless, you might need a listening ear or a little extra support to get through a moment of crisis.
+If loneliness leaves you feeling low and hopeless, you might need a listening ear or extra support to get through a moment of crisis.

-You can call the National Suicide Prevention Lifeline or text the Crisis Text Line 24/7 to get free, confidential support from a trained counselor.
+You can call the 988 Suicide & Crisis Lifeline or text the Crisis Text Line 24/7 to get free, confidential support from a trained counselor.
 They’ll listen to whatever’s on your mind and help you explore strategies to find some relief.

 When waves of loneliness crash over your head, there’s a lot you can do to ride them out.